 Hakomi

-Having completed the Hakomi training, I am also a certified Hakomi Practitioner and Teacher.
+Having completed the Hakomi training, I am also a certified Hakomi Practitioner and Trainer.
 Over the years I have assisted on the Hakomi trainings and also facilitated introductory workshops, practice groups and coaching groups in this method.
 Currently I teach as part of the Hakomi Lancaster training team.

 You can find more information about Hakomi through the Hakomi Education Network here: https://www.hakomieducation.net/